GammaAR/GammAR.github.io/aboutme.md

   <img src="https://github.com/GammaAR/GammaAR.github.io/assets/68648095/b553958f-a8a7-4343-a58a-6e6fad7e0d53" width=500 height=500>
 </p>

-### I got this image from the Canva AI picture generator prompt, I chose this image for a reason
+I got this image from the Canva AI picture generator prompt, I chose this image for a few reasons:

 1. **The Cat**
     represents boundless curiosity and is also my favorite animal.
+This animal will become my main attitude towards life, _always curious_.
 2. **The Coins**
-    Means everything in this world always has pairs just like a coin has two sides
+    Means everything in this world always has pairs just like a coin has two sides,
     > "And We created pairs of all things so perhaps you would be mindful."
     > Quran Surah Az-Zariyat 49.

     For example, for every hardship comes ease.

     > "So, surely with hardship comes ease."
     > Quran Surah Al-Insyirah 5.
 4. **Color Blue**
     represent knowledge.
+Therefore, as an aspiring professional data analyst, I have to strive to become the best version of myself by forever studying.